 The Company has entered into various operating leases for its worldwide office facilities.
-During the three months ended April 30, 2021, the Company extended its Shanghai office lease for an additional three years beginning December 1, 2021 to November 30, 2024.
-The Company accounted for this extension as a lease modification and recorded an increase to the operating lease right-of-use assets and corresponding operating lease liabilities of approximately \$1.7 million, respectively, in the condensed consolidated balance sheets.
-The Company also signed a separate lease for additional space for its Shanghai office for a period of 40 months starting from August 1, 2021 through November 30, 2024 and will record an operating lease right-of-use asset and corresponding operating lease liability in the condensed consolidated balance sheets upon commencement on August 1, 2021.
-The total estimated future undiscounted cash payments for this additional lease are approximately \$1.7 million.
+During the nine months ended October 31, 2021, the Company extended its existing Shanghai office lease for an additional three years beginning December 1, 2021 to November 30, 2024 and extended its existing Hong Kong office lease for an additional five years beginning December 1, 2021 to November 30, 2026.
+The Company also leased an additional space for its Shanghai office for a period of 40 months starting from August 1, 2021 through November 30, 2024.
+The Company recorded an aggregate increase of approximately \$4.4 million to the operating lease right-of-use assets and corresponding operating lease liabilities in the condensed consolidated balance sheets as a result of these lease extensions and additional leased space.

-The operating lease expense was approximately \$0.8 million and \$0.7 million for the three months ended April 30, 2021 and 2020, respectively.
-The Company's short-term leases and finance leases were not material as of April 30, 2021 and January 31, 2021, respectively.
+The operating lease expense was approximately \$0.9 million and \$0.8 million for the three months ended October 31, 2021 and 2020, respectively.
+The operating lease expense was approximately \$2.5 million and \$2.2 million for the nine months ended October 31, 2021 and 2020, respectively.
+The Company's short-term leases and finance leases were not material as of October 31, 2021 and January 31, 2021, respectively.